pjagwani/sbt-jumpstart/README.md

 VERY simple SBT directory template to get you going with SBT and Scala.

+><yourprojectname>
+>├── build.sbt
+>├── lib
+>├── project
+>│   ├── Build.scala
+>│   └── plugins.sbt
+>├── README.md
+>└── src
+>    ├── main
+>    │   ├── java
+>    │   ├── resources
+>    │   └── scala
+>    └── test
+>        ├── java
+>        ├── resources
+>        └── scala

+To get this, just do:
+> git clone git://github.com/jacobus/sbt-jumpstart <your-project-name>

+This may save you five minutes of your life.
+Everytime you use it, you can: take a leak, eat a chocolate, drink cocao or stare out the window.

 Note: If you own a Scala repository, please send me the content I should add to the build files (or send a pull request) so that it can become part of the template.
 It will be commented out be default, but will allow new users to get started.

 Requirements